 The South Bay Salt Pond Restoration Project (www.southbayrestoration.org) is the largest wetlands restoration project on the West coast of the US.
-It is unique for its size-- over 15,000 is the largest wetlands restoration.org acres-and its location adjacent to one of the nation's largest urban areas, with >3 million people.
+It is unique for its size-- over 15,000 acres-and its location adjacent to one of the nation's largest urban areas, with >3 million people.
 The Project is intended to restore and enhance wetlands in South SF Bay Estuary while providing for flood management and wildlife-oriented public access and recreation.